MetOffice/PyPRECIS/README.md

 ## Overview
 PyPRECIS is principally designed as a learning tool to faciliate processing of regional climate model (RCM) output.
 It is desgined to be used in conjunction with taught workshops in an instructor led environment.
+The name PyPRECIS is a refefence to the initial version of these notebooks which were designed for analysis of data from the PRECIS model but the training is now designed to be a more general

 PyPRECIS is built on [Jupyter Notebooks](https://jupyter.org/), with data processing performed in python, making use of [Iris](https://scitools.org.uk/iris/docs/latest/).

-The data analysed in the notebooks is from the CORDEX-Core simulations which provide an ensemble of high-resolution (at least 25 km) regional climate change information.
+The data analysed in the first set of notebooks is from the CORDEX-Core simulations which provide an ensemble of high-resolution (at least 25 km) regional climate change information.
 Further information about CORDEX-Core can be found on the [CORDEX website](https://cordex.org/experiment-guidelines/cordex-core/cordex-core-simulations/).
+There is also a [Special issue of Climate Dynamics](https://link.springer.com/journal/382/volumes-and-issues/57-5) which gives more information about this data.
+There are also a set of notebooks which analyse the 20CR-DS data set covering China.

 ## Contents
 The teaching elements of PyPRECIS are contained in the `notebooks` directory.
 The core primary worksheets are: